Secret Wars: Third Battleworld

-As part of the "All-New, All-Different Marvel" event, it is revealed that the reality where Battleworld was fashioned was identified as Earth-15513 and became a distorted portion of time and space after the destruction of the planet, however due to Battleworld's reality having been the epicenter of this Multiversal renewal, it became rich in a substance known as Iso-8, a material identified as the byproduct of creation itself.
+The reality where Battleworld was fashioned was identified as Earth-15513 and became a distorted portion of time and space after the destruction of the planet.
+Battleworld became rich in a substance known as Iso-8, a material identified as the byproduct of creation itself.
 When the Elders of the Universe of the restored Earth-616 realized that the Multiverse had endured a death and a rebirth, the Collector and Grandmaster discovered the remnants of Battleworld and resolved to fight for the possession of the Iso-8 and used the broken shell as the arena (known as Battlerealm) for their Contest of Champions, a competition where several individuals, taken from Battleworld and the reborn Multiverse, fought to the death on behalf of each Elder.
-The highest prize was the Iso-Sphere which contained within the Power Primordial, the concentrated and most powerful form of the Iso-8.
-After assuming control of the Power Primordial that the Grandmaster and Collector were competing for, the Battleworld version of Maestro recreates Battleworld to its previous form as he had previously vowed that he would become the God-King of Battleworld.
-To combat the remaining players, Maestro summoned the remnants of the Avengers and Thunderbolts from an alternate reality where Iron Man became President of the United States after winning the superhuman civil war as well as summoning Sentry of Earth-1611 to deal with the remaining Contest of Champions competitors.
-When the Iso-Sphere was stolen from Maestro by Outlaw, he used its power to banish Maestro from Battleworld and teleport the contestants to wherever they wanted to be.
-As a consequence of Outlaw wishing that the Contest of Champions end, the Iso-Sphere shattered.
-A group of the contestants decided to remain in Battleworld, forming the Civil Warriors to guard the Iso-8 and the shards of the Iso-Sphere.
+The highest prize was the Iso-Sphere which contained within the Power Primordial, the concentrated and most powerful form of Iso-8.
+After assuming control of the Power Primordial that the Grandmaster and Collector were competing for, Maestro recreates Battleworld to its previous form.
+However, Outlaw steals the Iso-Sphere, banishes Maestro from Battleworld, and teleport the contestants to wherever they wanted to be.
+As a consequence of Outlaw wishing that the Contest of Champions end, the Iso-Sphere shatters.
+A group of the contestants remain in Battleworld to guard the Iso-8 and the shards of the Iso-Sphere.